HIRING Process open November 1, 2015 to August 14, 2016

-Students who are interested in gaining hands-on experience within law enforcement, while earning college credit, can apply for the Internship Program.
-Interns may be assigned to multiple units during their internship including: Patrol, Traffic, Robbery/Homicide, Forensic Services, and Crimes Against Children to name a few.
+Earn college credit and gain experience in the Internship Program.
+Interns may be assigned to multiple units including: Patrol, Traffic, Robbery/Homicide, Forensic Services, and Crimes Against Children to name a few.

 Each college or university determines the amount of hours needed to fulfill educational requirements with this unpaid Internship Program.
 Students interested must be enrolled in a college or university and successfully complete a background investigation.
 To apply or receive more information, send an email via firstname.lastname@example.org.

 Do You Know This Person?